alexe15/ALADIN.m/readme.md

 ## Getting started
-1. Download ALADIN-M and add the `\src` folder to you MATLAB path.
+1. Download ALADIN-M and add the `\src` folder including all subfolders folder to you MATLAB path.
 2. Run `\exampels\main_example.m`.